 Student Disability Services Center

 This office serves as an advocate for students with disabilities who self-identify and provide supporting documentation when required, ensuring that they have equal access to all College programs and services.
 Students with disabilities who may need reasonable accommodations, auxiliary aids and services (such as note-takers, testing accommodations and ASL interpreters) are encouraged to inform an admissions specialist or contact the coordinator of student disability services prior to the beginning of the term for which they are requesting accommodations or services.
 Students are encouraged to register early so any approved accommodation plan can be developed in a timely manner.
-For more information, contact Joshua Holmes, Coordinator of Student Disability Services at (864) 592-4818, email firstname.lastname@example.org or visit the office located on the central campus in the P. Dan Hull Building in office suite 4.
+For more information, contact Joshua Holmes, Coordinator of Student Disability Services at (864) 592-4818, email firstname.lastname@example.org or visit the office located on the Giles Campus in the P. Dan Hull Building in office suite 4.
 For detailed information regarding registering with Student Disability Services, forms and student resources, visit the Student Disability Services page on the SCC website.

 The College considers student engagement in out-of-class programs and activities to be a vital part of the educational process and sponsors many extracurricular activities during the academic year.
 Students are encouraged to participate in the many programs provided that have a purpose of serving the College and surrounding communities, sharing personal and professional interests, participating in self-directed social activities, developing leadership and professional skills, and interacting with those from different cultural backgrounds.